 Health Care Sharing Ministries

 Because HCSMs are not the same as insurance, many doctors don’t accept them.
 That means you must typically pay your bills out of pocket, then submit them to the HCSM for reimbursement.
-That limits their usefulness for patients who can’t afford to pay their bills upfront.
+That limits their usefulness if you can’t afford to pay your bills upfront.

 However, there are several drawbacks to clinical trials as a source of health care: